 Colleen Le Prell, Ph.D.

-Dr. Colleen Le Prell is an Associate Professor in the Department of Speech, Language, and Hearing Sciences at the University of Florida.
+Dr. Colleen Le Prell is an Associate Professor and Interim Chair for the Department of Speech, Language, and Hearing Sciences at the University of Florida (UF); she has served as Director of the Hearing Research Center at UF since 2007.
 She received her doctorate in Psychology (Biospsychology area) from the University of Michigan in 1998, followed by post-doctoral studies at the Kresge Hearing Research Institute (1998-2001).
-Her post-doctoral research emphasized the pharmacology of the inner ear, and was funded by a National Research Service Award from the National Institutes of Health.

 CV: view CV